 studio ROOK is a bicycle (re)building space & social hangout

-Relevant keywords: vintage bicycles, bicycle recycling, restoration, rebuilding, upgrading, problem solving, new and vintage quality parts, nice framesets, commuterbikes, citybikes, tourbikes, grocery getters, bike packing, basket packing, ‘if your local bikeshop won’t fix it, I probably will’
+Relevant keywords: vintage bicycles, bicycle recycling, restoration, rebuilding, upgrading, problem solving, new and vintage quality parts, nice framesets, commuterbikes, citybikes, tourbikes, grocery getters, bike packing, basket packing, made to order custom builds

 A brief history of ROOK